iGovDirect/Security-Review/README.md

 There are many scenarios, but below are a few.
 The threat level will naturally correlate to the number of voters and members.
 Listed from medium risk to low risk.

-**Scenario:** A bot attacks the Cloud Functions

-Counter Measures: We limit by country IP

-**Scenario:** A hired hack team tries to perform a "wipe"

-Counter Measures: We dump multiple back-ups around the world

 **Scenario:** Attacker uses open source intelligence (OSINT) to find targets (developers)

 Counter Measures: We limit available information online and at authorities